Office 365 for Education

 Participants will be aware of the key 21st Century Skills: communication, collaboration, critical thinking and creativity, social and emotional intelligence, technological literacy and problem solving and understand how these relate to the key skills framework.
 Participants will learn how technology use can enhance opportunities to develop 21st century skills and assist in the creation challenging tasks that will motivate their students.

-Delivered online, this course can be taken anytime, anywhere between September July 1st and August 21st 2020.
+Delivered online, this course can be taken anytime, anywhere between October 12th and December 31st 2020.
 Participants will be encouraged to engage meaningfully with course content for approximately 20 hours.
-Whilst participation and engagement with the course content will be primarily judged on the quality of their contributions, an attendance roll will be kept and a log of their time spent working online.